 In order for the golang-builder to work properly with your project, you need to follow a few simple conventions:

 The golang-builder assumes that your "main" package (the package containing your executable command) is at the root of your project directory structure.

 . ├─Dockerfile ├─api | ├─api.go | └─api_test.go ├─greeting | ├─greeting.go | └─greeting_test.go ├─hello.go └─hello_test.go

 hello.go source file defines the "main" package for this project and lives at the root of the project directory structure.
 This project defines other packages ("api" and "greeting") but those are subdirectories off the root.

 This convention is in place so that the golang-builder knows where to find the "main" package in the project structure.
-In a future release, we may make this a configurable option in order to support projects with different directory structures.

 Canonical Import Path